JetBrains/teamcity-documentation/topics/creating-and-editing-projects.md

 <td>

-Provide a username if access to the repository requires authentication.
+Available if the **Authentication** is set to "Password / Access token".
+Specifies a username required to access the repository.
+Can be left empty if you want to access a public repository that allows anonymous access.

 </td></tr><tr>